yousafkhamza/CloudFormation-stack-deployment-through-Terraform/README.md

 ----
 ## Conclusion
-This is a combained infrastructure deployment using AWS CloudFormation and Terraform. and it's created for a try how to use hybrid deploymnet of IaC (Terraform, CloudFormation)
+This is a combined infrastructure deployment using AWS CloudFormation and Terraform. and it's created for a try how to use hybrid deployment of IaC (Terraform, CloudFormation)

 ### ⚙️ Connect with Me